ariff118/kamarul-ariffin-mansor/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor of Mathematics and Statistics
+role: Senior Lecturer of Mathematics and Statistics

 # Organizations/Affiliations to show in About widget
 organizations: